 In around 1903, Caroline's sister Inga married Gustav P. Johnson in Fergus Falls.
 Gustav was born on July 9, 1876 in Otter Tail County.
 His parents were Paul Johnson, a farmer born in Norway in around 1839 who came to the United States in 1869, and Marie.
 Marie died before 1905.
 Inga and Gustav's first child, Melvin G. Johnson, was born on February 6, 1904 in Friberg Township, about eight miles northeast of Fergus Falls.
 Their second son, Leonard G. Johnson, was born on May 17, 1906.
 Gustav and Marie lived on Paul's farm for several years.

 Inga's brother John L. Halden moved to Canada as a young man and farmed there for several years.
-He returned to the States--just barely, settling in Bottineau, about ten miles south of the Canadian border.
+He returned to the States--just barely, settling in Bottineau, North Dakota, about ten miles south of the Canadian border.
 In 1905 he married Mary Olson there; she was born about 1887 in Norway.
 Their son Elmer Halden was born in around 1908, and their daughter Leona was born in around 1909.
 1910 found them living among the majestic mountains and glaciers of Kalispell in Flathead County, northwestern Montana.
 With them was John's younger brother, Oscar, also a carpenter, and their widowed father, Lars.

 Like his brother, Oscar seems to have gone to Canada for some period of time after 1910, but we don't know anything else about his activities during this period.